 To design the RFP process, the Participants consulted with their technology subject matter resources to determine technical implications and requirements of the CAT and to develop the RFP.
 Based on these requirements, the Participants developed the Proposed RFP Concepts Document, which identified the high level requirements for which potential Bidders would be expected to design a solution, ahead of publishing the full RFP on February 26, 2013.
-The Participants received 31 intents to bid, and then hosted a Bidder conference on March 8, 2013 to discuss the requirements and provide additional context to the industry and potential
+The Participants received 31 intents to bid, and then hosted a Bidder conference on March 8, 2013 to discuss the requirements and provide additional context to the industry and potential Bidders.
+Two additional conference calls to discuss additional questions on the RFP were held on April 25, 2013 and May 2, 2013.
+The Participants also established an e-mail box through which questions on the RFP were received.

-248 See supra note 11.
+&lt;sup>248 See supra note 11.